Dillon Jones: Professional career

+Oklahoma City Thunder / Oklahoma City Blue (2024–2025)

 Jones was selected with the 26th overall pick by the Washington Wizards in the 2024 NBA draft.
 His draft rights were traded later that day along with the 51st pick in the 2024 draft to the New York Knicks in exchange for the draft rights to Kyshawn George.
 The Knicks immediately traded Jones's draft rights to the Oklahoma City Thunder for five future second-round draft picks.
 On July 6, he signed a multi-year contract with the Thunder and throughout his rookie season, he has been assigned several times to the Oklahoma City Blue.
-During the 24-25 season, Jones, along with the rest of the Thunder team, won the 2025 NBA Finals, beating the Indiana Pacers in seven.
+During the 2024–25 season, Jones, along with the rest of the Thunder team, won the 2025 NBA Finals, beating the Indiana Pacers in seven.

+Rip City Remix (2025–2026)

 On June 28, 2025, Jones was traded alongside a 2029 second-round pick back to the Washington Wizards in exchange for Colby Jones.
 He was waived by the Wizards prior to the start of the regular season on October 19.

 On October 25, 2025, Jones was selected first overall by the South Bay Lakers in 2025 NBA G League draft.
-For the 2025–26 season, Jones was added to the roster of the Portland Trail Blazers' NBA G League affiliate, the Rip City Remix.
+Two days later, prior to the 2025–26 season, Jones was traded to the roster of the Portland Trail Blazers' NBA G League affiliate, the Rip City Remix.

+New York / Westchester Knicks (2026)

+On January 20, 2026, Jones signed a two-way contract with the New York Knicks, splitting time with their NBA G League affiliate the Westchester Knicks.
+On June 13, 2026, Jones wins his second NBA Finals as the Knicks beat the San Antonio Spurs in five games.